 Table 2 shows selected clinical and polysomnographic measures.
-The mean daily doses for sertraline were 126.9±25.4 (100-150) mg on the 14th day, 144.0±30.0 (100-200) mg on the 28th day, and 134.1±28.4 (100-200) mg on the 56th day.
-Only a few patients took 200mg/day sertraline (2 patients in the 28th day and 1 patient in the 56th day), so sertraline were administrated twice daily for them (100mg at 8 am and 100mg at 4 pm).
-Further, no patient was administered sertraline at night for significant sedation.
-In addition, there were only limited side effects (TESS) during 8-week trial.
-The HRSD scores started to improve starting from 14th day of treatment.
-The HRSD-sleep disturbance score became significantly lower after the 28th day.
-The scores of PSQI and ESS decreased gradually during this trial, and both questionnaires on the 14th, 28th, and 56th days were significant lower than baseline.
-No patient reported any violent, enacted dreams at home during the study, which could evoke clinical RBD.
+The mean daily sertraline doses were 126.9±25.4 (100-150) mg on the 14th day, 144.0±30.0 (100-200) mg on the 28th day, and 134.1±28.4 (100-200) mg on the 56th day.
+Only a few patients received a sertraline dose of 200 mg/day (2 patients on the 28th day and 1 patient on the 56th day); sertraline was administered twice daily to these patients (100 mg at 8 am and 100 mg at 4 pm).
+Further, sertraline was not administered to any of the patients at night for sedation.
+Only limited side effects (TESS) were observed during the 8-week trial.
+The HRSD scores began to improve on the 14th day of treatment.
+The HRSD-sleep disturbance scores were significantly decreased after the 28th day.
+The PSQI and ESS scores decreased gradually during this trial; on the 14th, 28th, and 56th days, the scores of both questionnaires were significantly lower than those at baseline.
+No patient reported any violent, enacted dreams at home during the study that could indicate clinical RBD.

 3.4.
 Polysomnographic Assessment

-There were no significant differences in the TRT during the trial.
-From the 14th day onward, the TST and SE became longer and higher than the baseline or 1st day respectively.
-From the 14th day onward, the SL and WASO decreased significantly, and the SL reached a normal range (<30 minutes) after the 14th day.
-The AI reached the highest level on the 1st day and showed a decrease at the subsequent visits.
-There was no statistical difference between baseline and the latter 3 visits.
-The percentage of stage 1 sleep decreased during the trial and it was significantly lower on the 28th and 56th days than on the 1st day and baseline.
-The percentage of stage 2 sleep remained stable during the trial.
-The percentage of stage 3 sleep increased gradually and was more than 10% at the 3 latter visits compared with baseline and the 1st day.
-Compared with baseline, the REM latency was prolonged significantly on the 1st day and decreased gradually during the treatment.
-However, the REM latency was longer at each of the visits than at baseline.
-No statistical difference was shown in percentage of REM sleep during the trial.
-Compared with baseline, PLMI increased as soon as the administration of sertraline on the 1st day.
-From the 14th day onward, PLMI continued to increase, and it became significantly higher in all three latter visits than baseline and the 1st day.
-The AHI kept stable during this clinical trial.
-During the daytime assessment (MSLT), the mean SL remained stable during the trial (table 2).
+There were no significant differences in TRTs during the trial.
+From the 14th day onward, the TSTs and SEs became longer and higher, respectively, compared with those at baseline or on the 1st day.
+From the 14th day onward, the SL and WASO scores decreased significantly, and the SL scores reached a normal range (<30 minutes) after the 14th day.
+The AI reached the highest level on the 1st day and was decreased at subsequent visits.
+There were no significant differences between baseline and the last 3 visits.
+The percentage of stage 1 sleep decreased during the trial; it was significantly lower on the 28th and 56th days than on the 1st day and at baseline.
+The percentage of stage 2 sleep remained stable throughout the trial.
+The percentage of stage 3 sleep increased gradually and was greater than 10% during the last 3 visits compared with baseline and the 1st day.
+Compared with baseline, the REM latencies were significantly prolonged on the 1st day and decreased gradually during the treatment.
+However, the REM latencies were longer during each of the visits than at baseline.
+No significant differences were observed in the percentages of REM sleep throughout the trial.
+Compared with their levels at baseline, the PLMI scores increased immediately after sertraline administration on the 1st day.
+From the 14th day onward, the PLMI scores continued to increase and were significantly higher during the last 3 visits compared with baseline or the 1st day.
+The AHI scores remained stable throughout the trial.
+During the daytime assessment (MSLT), the mean SL remained stable during the trial (Table 2).

 -------------------------------------